mathieucarbou/YaSolR/docs/manual.md

 - Server: the Victron Modbus TCP server IP address
 - Port: the Victron Modbus TCP server port (usually `502`)

+**Fronius Server**

+YaSolR supports connecting to Fronius inverters via Modbus TCP (SunSpec model) to get the grid power, voltage and frequency.
+If Fronius is selected, you need to configure the following parameters:

+- Server: the Fronius Modbus TCP server IP address
+- Port: the Fronius Modbus TCP server port (usually `502`)

+!!! warning

+    Modbus TCP must be enabled on the Fronius device in **Float mode** (SunSpec Float model).
+    The Int+SF (scale factor) model is not supported.

+    The SmartMeter device/slave ID is auto-detected (probing IDs 240 and 200, covering both classic Primo/Symo and newer GEN24/GEN24+ lines).

 **JSY Devices**